صور الصفحة

 Behold the foreigners, and Tyre, and the people of the Ethiopians, these were there.

-5 Shall not Sion say: This man and that man is born in her ? and the highest himself hath founded her.
+5 Shall not Sion say: This man and that man is born in her? and the highest himself hath founded her.

-7 The dwelling in thee is as it were of all re-
+6 The Lord shall tell in his writings of peoples and of princes, of them that have been in her.
+7 The dwelling in thee is as it were of all rejoicing.

 Ver.
-4. Bahab, Egypt, fe To this Sion, which is the church of God, many shall resort from all nations.
-Vor A. Shall not Sion'say, &c.
-The meaning is, that , vi, the church, shall not only be able to commemorate this or that particular person of renown born in her, but also to glory in great multitudes of people and princes, of her communion; who have been foretold in the writings of the prophets, and registered in the Writings of the apostles,
+4. Rahab.
+Egypt, &c.
+To this Sion, which is the church of God, many shall resort from all nations.
+Ver.
+5. Shall not Sion say, &c.
+The meaning is, that Son, viz., the church, shall not only be able to commemorate this or that particular person of renown born A prayer of one under grievous affliction: it agrees

 1